-Students must be registered with tuition paid in each course before they may attend classes or clinical assignments.
-If a student's name does not appear on the faculty roster on the first day of classes, the faculty will ask for registration receipt of payment.
-Students may NOT attend a class or clinical site, UNDER ANY CIRCUMSTANCES, unless they are registered in the course.
-Registration is necessary so the College professional liability insurance covers the students, the college, and the clinical affiliating agencies.
-Keep all registration receipts for the duration of enrollment in the nursing program.
+Students must be registered and tuition/fees paid in each course before they may attend classes or clinical assignments.
+If a student's name does not appear on the faculty roster on the first day of class, the student is asked to provide proof of registration and payment.
+Students may NOT attend a class or clinical site UNDER ANY CIRCUMSTANCES unless they are registered in the course and have paid tuition and fees.
+Registration and fee payment are necessary for College professional liability insurance to cover the students, the college, and the clinical agencies.
+It is advisable to keep all registration receipts for the duration of enrollment in the nursing program.